Structure of the Governing Body

 Kerry Stafford-Roberts – Headteacher

-I have been in education for 27 years as a teacher, Local Authority Adviser, Governor and Headteacher.
+I have been in education for 33 years as a teacher, Local Authority Adviser, Governor and Headteacher.
 I am currently Head and on the Governing Body of both Hornby and Leck schools.
-I am married to Jacqueline and have three children, my youngest still at QES secondary school.
-We live in Endmoor near Kendal.
+I am married to Jacqueline and have three children, my youngest still at university.
+We live near Kendal.
 When I am not working I enjoy outdoor pursuits, DIY and volunteer for the Ambulance Service as a First Responder and Kentdale first aid for event cover.

 Michelle Norris – Chair of Finance & Staffing Committee

 Originally from Caton, I attended Caton St Paul’s Primary School and Lancaster Girls’ Grammar School.
 I returned to the Lune Valley in 2007 with my husband, Mark, (who attended Hornby St. Margaret’s) after living in Enfield, North London for seven years.
 I have been a secondary school Science teacher for over 10 years although I am currently taking a break from this to spend time at home with my young family.
-I have a daughter in Year 2, son in Reception, and one who will hopefully join the school in the next few years, plus numerous nieces and nephews that have or will attend the school.
+I have a daughter in Year 7 and Year 3 and a son in Year 5, plus numerous nieces and nephews that have or will attend the school.
 Since moving to Hornby I have enjoyed getting involved in village life through my former role as Clerk to the Parish Council and look forward to getting involved in the life of the school as much as possible.
 I hope that my experience in education will help me to be an effective governor and I look forward to supporting the Head-teacher and staff in the excellent work they do.

 I moved to Lancaster on taking up the appointment as headteacher of a local primary school, having previously taught in Coventry and Ellesmere Port, and subsequently took on the same role in a much larger school in West Yorkshire.
 Following my career in teaching, I worked for a few years at Royal Mail – the last two years of which I was the Delivery Office manager in Grange-over-Sands.
 It was during this period that my wife and I moved to Hornby five years ago.
 For just over three years I have been the editor of Contact and more recently became Treasurer of Hornby Village Trust.
 My initial involvement with the school was in the running of a lunch-time computer coding club.
-I became a Foundation governor at the beginning of the 2015/16 school year and am currently the designated Link governor, which means that I have particular responsibility for helping fellow governors in identifying and addressing relevant learning and development needs.
-I am also a foundation governor at Caton St Paul’s C of E Primary School.
+I became a Foundation governor at the beginning of the 2015/16 school year.

 Actual / Possible